aptima-ai/aptima_framework/docs/ten_framework/schema_system.md

 }
 ```

-## Defining the TEN Schema for Data, Video Frames, and Audio Frames
+## Defining the APTIMA Schema for Data, Video Frames, and Audio Frames

 The process for defining schemas for data, video frames, and audio frames is similar to that for commands but without the result field.